febilly/parabox/README.md

 This is a (incomplete) clone of Patrick's Parabox for the calculator HP Prime.
 ![Screenshot](doc/screenshot.png)
 This is a work in progress.
-Currently only the first 15 chapters from the original game are supported, and the first 12 chapters are bug-free.
+Currently only the first 15 chapters from the original game are supported.

 # Installation:
 - Download this repository and install `Patrick's Parabox`